UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 +++

 Chaining can be used with any method in Python.
 Additionally, we can chain together more than two functions.
 For example, we can chain together three functions to:

-- extract rows (`df[]`) to include only those where the counts of the language most spoken at home are greater than 10,000,
+- extract rows (`[]`) to include only those where the counts of the language most spoken at home are greater than 10,000,
 - extract only the columns (`.loc`) corresponding to `region`, `language` and `most_at_home`, and
 - sort the data frame rows in order (`.sort_values`) by counts of the language most spoken at home from smallest to largest.

 ```{index} pandas.DataFrame; sort_values
 ```

 As we saw in Chapter {ref}`intro`, we can use the `.sort_values` function to order the rows in the data frame by the values of one or more columns.
 Here we pass the column name `most_at_home` to sort the data frame rows by the values in that column, in ascending order.

 ```{code-cell} ipython3